chipsalliance/caliptra-sw/runtime/README.md

 ### Contexts

-Several of the methods, such as SHA and AES, support contexts, so that multiple users can have in-flight requests at the same time.
+Several of the methods, such as SHA and AES, support contexts so that multiple users can have in-flight requests at the same time.

 The contexts contain the internal structures necessary to resume operations to support data that may exceed the size of a single mailbox command.

-These contexts are intended to be opaque to the user, and will be encrypted and authenticated if they contain sensitive internal data.
+These contexts are intended to be opaque to the user, and SHALL be encrypted and authenticated if they contain sensitive internal data.

 ### Data Storage

 The CM system has its own dedicated storage in DCCM.

-This storage is protected with authenticated encryption using internal keys.
+This storage is protected with authenticated encryption using internal keys that are randomly generated at power on and stored in the key vault.

 This storage is exposed to users through opaque 256-bit handles, called cryptographic mailbox IDs (CMIDs).
 These are mapped internally into DCCM storage blocks.

 Keys can be imported using `CM_IMPORT` and deleted via `CM_DELETE`.

 The entire contents can be cleared with `CM_CLEAR`.

+The status of the data storage can be queried with `CM_STATUS`.

 ### Storage Design